microsoft/CodeXGLUE/CodeCompletion-token/README.md

 The outputs are:
 ```
+Total 5315204 tokens, accuracy: 76.45
 ```

 ### Input Format

+Answer file is in the same format of the preprocessed dev dataset file.
 A legal prediction file is expected to be a txt format file.
 It should have the same number of lines as answer file.
 And for each line, it should contain the same number of tokens (split by space) as the corresponding line in the answer file.
 Note that `<s>`, `</s>`, `<EOL>` are not evaluated so that you don't need worry about how to predict the first token.
 You can put any token you like at first.
 For example, one line in the answer file is:
 ```
 <s> import json <EOL> json . load ( f ) </s>
 ```